A particular red hot pepper might actually be of greater value to your health as a staple in your medicine cabinet rather than in your spice rack?

 The cayenne pepper, or Capiscum annum, derives its proper name from a Greek word meaning "to bite," a clear allusion to the pungent properties of the plant and its seeds.
 However, it's the many medicinal applications of the pepper that earned it the nickname "The King of Herbs."

-eople think of this spicy little beauty as just a delicious way to boost the flavor of their cooking, but this pepper is a valuable medical tool with a wide range of uses.
+Many people think of this spicy little beauty as just a delicious way to boost the flavor of their cooking, but this pepper is a valuable medical tool with a wide range of uses.
 According to a combination of herbal lore and medical research, capsicum may:

 Part of the logic behind the many herbal applications of capsicum is that it is a catalyst, and can be used to enhance the effects of other treatments.
 Little is known about the pharmacological activities of capsicum in humans, but it is abundantly clear that capsicum is a stimulant.
 In fact, it has been called "the purest and most certain stimulant in the herbal materia medica."

-United States of America, 23 ed., 1943, states that "Capsicum is a powerful local stimulant, producing, when swallowed, a sense of heat in the stomach, and a general glow over the body without narcotic effect."
+The Dispensatory of the United States of America, 23 ed., 1943, states that "Capsicum is a powerful local stimulant, producing, when swallowed, a sense of heat in the stomach, and a general glow over the body without narcotic effect."

-Mexico 9,000 years ago.
+Chili peppers have long reigned over the canon of folk medicine.
+Archeological remains show that capsicum was a dietary staple in Mexico 9,000 years ago.
 In Indonesia, capsicum is used as a traditional remedy for gonorrhea.
 In central Africa, it's used as a calming, stress-relieving tonic.
 In Hawaii, it's used for backaches, rheumatism, and swollen feet.

 In a fresh, ripe pepper, the researchers measured 3-10mg/.100gs, meaning capsicum can be considered a significant dietary source of vitamin E.